-1.02 ALLOWANCES

-- A. Cash Allowance: This contractor shall install and furnish the following signage types, and shall allow the sum of \$10,000.00 for the purchase and delivery of all signage as indicated in this section.
-Interior signage included in this allowance shall also include:
+- A. This Section includes the following: - 1.
+Exterior ADA Parking Sign. - 2.
+Allowance for additional interior signage - 3.
+Street Sign By Owner, not in this contract. - 1.02 ALLOWANCES - A. Cash Allowance: This contractor shall install and furnish the following signage types, and shall allow the sum of \$10,000.00 for the purchase and delivery of such signage. - 1.
+"Office and Room" Signage - 2.
+"Donor" wall mounted custom signage - 3.
+"Dedication Plaque" custom wall mounted signage - B. Allowance includes purchase and delivery of only.

-- 1. All Offices and Rooms Signage

-- 2. Restroom Signage

-- 3. Required accessible signage

-- B. Allowance includes purchase and delivery of only.
 Installation of such signage shall be included in the Contractor's Bid price (approximately 40 hours), not the allowance.
 Any differential in the allowance listed and the original invoices from suppliers will be adjusted in the contract price.

-- 1.3 DEFINITIONS

-- A. ADA-ABA Accessibility Guidelines: U.S. Architectural & Transportation Barriers Compliance Board's "Americans with Disabilities Act (ADA) Accessibility Guidelines for Buildings and Facilities; Architectural Barriers Act (ABA) Accessibility Guidelines."

-- A. Product Data: For each type of product indicated. - B. Shop Drawings: Show fabrication and installation details for signs. - 1.
+- A. ADA-ABA Accessibility Guidelines: U.S. Architectural & Transportation Barriers Compliance Board's "Americans with Disabilities Act (ADA) Accessibility Guidelines for Buildings and Facilities; Architectural Barriers Act (ABA) Accessibility Guidelines." - 1.4 SUBMITTALS - A. Product Data: For each type of product indicated. - B. Shop Drawings: Show fabrication and installation details for signs. - 1.
 Show sign mounting heights, locations of supplementary supports to be provided by others, and accessories. - 2.
-Provide message list, typestyles, graphic elements, including tactile characters and Braille, and layout for each sign. - C. Samples for Initial Selection: Manufacturer's color charts consisting of actual units or sections of units showing the full range of colors.

-- D. Samples for Verification: For each of the following products and for the full range of color, texture, and sign material indicated, of sizes indicated: - 1.
+Provide message list, typestyles, and graphic elements, including tactile characters and Braille, and layout for each sign. - C. Samples for Initial Selection: Manufacturer's color charts consisting of actual units or sections of units showing the full range of colors. - D. Samples for Verification: For each of the following products and for the full range of color, texture, and sign material indicated, of sizes indicated: - 1.
 Plaque Casting: 6 inches (150 mm) square including border. - 2.
 Dimensional Characters: Full-size Samples of each type of dimensional character letter, number, and graphic element. - 3.
-Aluminum: For each form, finish, and color, on 6-inch- (150-mm-) long sections of extrusions and squares of sheet at least 4 by 4 inches (100 by 100 mm). - E. Sign Schedule: Use same designations indicated on Drawings. - F. Maintenance Data: For signs to include in maintenance manuals. - G. Warranty: Special warranty specified in this Section.

-- A. Fabricator Qualifications: Shop that employs skilled workers who custom-fabricate products similar to those required for this Project and whose products have a record of successful in-service performance. - B. Source Limitations for Signs: Obtain each sign type indicated from one source from a single manufacturer. - C. Regulatory Requirements: Comply with applicable provisions in ADA-ABA Accessibility Guidelines and ICC/ANSI A117.1.
+Aluminum: For each form, finish, and color, on 6-inch- (150-mm-) long sections of extrusions and squares of sheet at least 4 by 4 inches (100 by 100 mm). - E. Sign Schedule: Use same designations indicated on Drawings. - F. Maintenance Data: For signs to include in maintenance manuals. - G. Warranty: Special warranty specified in this Section. - 1.5 QUALITY ASSURANCE - A. Fabricator Qualifications: Shop that employs skilled workers who custom-fabricate products similar to those required for this Project and whose products have a record of successful in-service performance. - B. Source Limitations for Signs: Obtain each sign type indicated from one source from a single manufacturer. - C. Regulatory Requirements: Comply with applicable provisions in ADA-ABA Accessibility Guidelines and ICC/ANSI A117.1.

-- A. Weather Limitations: Proceed with installation only when existing and forecasted weather conditions permit installation of signs in exterior locations to be performed according to manufacturers' written instructions and warranty requirements. - B. Field Measurements: Verify recess openings by field measurements before fabrication and indicate measurements on Shop Drawings.
+- Weather Limitations: Proceed with installation only when existing and forecasted weather conditions A. permit installation of signs in exterior locations to be performed according to manufacturers' written instructions and warranty requirements. - B. Field Measurements: Verify recess openings by field measurements before fabrication and indicate measurements on Shop Drawings. - 1.7 COORDINATION - Coordinate placement of anchorage devices with templates for installing signs.
+A.

-- A. Coordinate placement of anchorage devices with templates for installing signs. - 1.8 WARRANTY - A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace components of signs that fail in materials or workmanship within specified warranty period. - 1.
-Failures include, but are not limited to, the following: - a.
-Deterioration of metal and polymer finishes beyond normal weathering. - b.
-Deterioration of embedded graphic image colors and sign lamination. - 2.
-Warranty Period: Five years from date of Substantial Completion.
+- Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace A. components of signs that fail in materials or workmanship within specified warranty period.
+1. - Failures include, but are not limited to, the following: - Deterioration of metal and polymer finishes beyond normal weathering. a. - Deterioration of embedded graphic image colors and sign lamination. b. - Warranty Period: Five years from date of Substantial Completion.
+2.